Scott Porter: Personal life

-In April 2013, Porter married casting director Kelsey Mayfield, a former University of Texas cheerleader whom he met on the set of Friday Night Lights.
+In April 2013, Porter married Kelsey Mayfield, a casting director and former University of Texas cheerleader whom he met on the set of Friday Night Lights.
 One of his groomsmen was screenwriter and director Jamie Linden, a schoolmate at Lake Howell.
 In May 2015, Mayfield gave birth to their son, McCoy Lee.
-Their daughter, Clover Ash was born in August 2017.
+Their daughter, Clover Ash, was born in August 2017.

+Porter is also known for playing and promoting HeroClix, a tabletop miniatures game featuring Marvel and DC Comics characters.
+He films preview videos of upcoming product releases and hosts "HeroClix for Huntington's", an annual charity tournament supporting the Huntington's Disease Society of America.
+Porter was also created as a 'bystander' token and two separate figures playable in the HeroClix game.